Experience measured in cases, not promises

 Certain trades on Long Island have been disproportionately represented in asbestos disease cases.
 If you or a family member worked in any of these occupations on Long Island, particularly before 1990, occupational asbestos exposure is a strong possibility:

-- Insulators and pipefitters, particularly those who worked on industrial, marine, or power-generation systems
+- Insulators and pipefitters, particularly those who worked on industrial, marine, or power-generation systems See our guide to asbestos claims for construction trades and insulators.

 - Plumbers, electricians, and HVAC mechanics: routinely worked on systems containing asbestos pipe wrap, gaskets, and insulation